mlbreit/OctoPrint/README.md

     3. Z: 200
     4. E: 300
 7. In the Hotend & extruder tab, configure the following:
-    1. Nozzle Diameter: 0.4 or whatever size you're using, it's not able to accommodate multiple nozzle sizes.
+    1. Nozzle Diameter: 0.4 or whatever size you're using.
+It's not able to accommodate multiple nozzle sizes, but I do have both 0.4 and 0.6 nozzles installed on my Prusa XL right now.
+I have this set to 0.4 and am able to use both nozzle sizes just fine so not sure how important this field really is.
-    2. Number of Extruders: 5 or however many you have
+    3. Number of Extruders: 5 or however many you have
-    3. Shared Nozzle: Unchecked
+    4. Shared Nozzle: Unchecked
-    4. Offset T1: X: 0 Y: 0
+    5. Offset T1: X: 0 Y: 0
-    5. Offset T2: X: 0 Y: 0
+    6. Offset T2: X: 0 Y: 0
-    6. Offset T3: X: 0 Y: 0
+    7. Offset T3: X: 0 Y: 0
-    7. Offset T4: X: 0 Y: 0
+    8. Offset T4: X: 0 Y: 0
-    8. Default extrusion length: 5 mm
+    9. Default extrusion length: 5 mm
 8. Click the Confirm button to add the new profile to OctoPrint.
 9. Back on the Printer Profiles screen, click the star icon next to your new printer proflie to make it the default for OctoPrint.